loftwah/blog/src/content/blog/spotify-streaming-application.md

 ---

 As a DevOps engineer, I’m no stranger to handling complex builds.
-When the opportunity came to develop an on-hold music streaming solution, combining Spotify playlists with Icecast streaming in Docker, I was intrigued.
-It seemed straightforward—stream some music via a Dockerized service—but what followed was a deep dive into dependencies, real-time troubleshooting, and a battle with stream quality.
-Here’s the journey, the setup, and some insights into overcoming technical hurdles.
+When the opportunity came to develop an on-hold music streaming solution—combining Spotify playlists with Icecast streaming in Docker—I was intrigued.
+It seemed straightforward at first, but what followed was a deep dive into dependencies, troubleshooting, and quality control.
+Here’s the journey, the setup, and insights on overcoming technical hurdles.

 ---

 ## System Architecture

-To give you a sense of the setup, here’s a high-level overview of the components and how they interact in this Dockerized streaming environment:
+To give a high-level overview of the setup:

-1. **Spotify**: Our streaming source, providing the curated playlist for the on-hold music.
+1. **Spotify**: Provides the curated playlist for on-hold music.
 2. **Mopidy**: Acts as the main music server, interfacing with Spotify to pull in the audio and stream it locally within the container.
-3. **Icecast**: Relays the stream from Mopidy to the outside world, accessible via a public URL that our VoIP system (OnSIP) can use.
+3. **Icecast**: Relays the stream from Mopidy to a public URL accessible to our VoIP system (OnSIP).
-4. **Docker Container**: Encapsulates the entire system, ensuring all dependencies and configurations are packaged together, simplifying deployment and portability.
+4. **Docker Container**: Encapsulates everything, simplifying deployment on compatible infrastructure (e.g., AWS).

-The entire setup runs within a Docker container, which allows us to keep the system modular and easily deployable on any compatible infrastructure, like AWS.
-This design keeps each component isolated, making it easy to replace or update individual parts (e.g., swapping Mopidy with another streaming server if needed).
+This setup runs within Docker, which keeps the system modular and portable.
+Each component is isolated, making it easy to replace or update parts without overhauling the entire system.

 ---